OGRECave/ogre-next/Docs/src/manual/HlmsPBSDatablockReference.md

 ## Parameter: blendblock {#dbParamBlendBlock}
 - Sets the blendblock definition
 - Two value variations:
     - Type 1: Value is type string, the name of a blendblock definition.
-Example: `"blendblock" : "[blendblock_name]"`
+Example: `"blendblock" : "blendblock_name"`
     - Type 2: Value is type string array:
         - First array value is the name of a blendblock definition
         - Second array value is the name of a blendblock definition for shadows